 Your Attorney Needs To Be The Smartest Person In The Room

 With the exception of high-profile DNA-related cases, no area of criminal defense is more focused on scientific principles than DWI cases.
-Urine tests, blood tests, breath tests . . . each type of test used to determine a person's drug or alcohol concentration has its own pitfalls and shortcomings that can be exposed in court.
-Nearly every DWI case involves one of these tests (either that, or someone refused to submit to one of these tests, which opens up a variety of additional defenses), which means nearly every DWI case presents an opportunity to fight for either a reduced penalty or an outright dismissal of the case.
+Urine tests, blood tests, breath tests are each types of testing used to determine a person's drug or alcohol concentration has its own pitfalls and shortcomings that can be exposed in court.
+Nearly every DWI case involves one of these tests (or someone refused to submit to one of these tests, opening up a variety of additional defenses), which means nearly every DWI case presents an opportunity to fight for either a reduced penalty or a dismissal of the case.

-In Minnesota, very few prosecutors understand the first thing about the science behind a blood test or a breath test.
+In Minnesota, very few prosecutors understand the science behind a blood test or a breath test.
 In fact, some judges would be hard pressed to describe how "infrared spectroscopy" is used to take a sample of someone's breath and end up reporting a result that goes down to the thousandths of a gram of alcohol per a whopping 210 liters of breath.

-We have both the intellectual knowledge to understand why a DWI test result can be challenged, and the decades of hands-on experience and skill to know exactly how to raise that challenge.
-And win.
-We've done it time and time again.
+We have both the intellectual knowledge to understand why a DWI test result can be challenged, and the decades of hands-on experiences and skills to know exactly how to raise that challenge, and win.
+We've succeeded at it time and time again.

 Ramsay Law Firm Was Entirely Responsible For Changing the Legal Landscape For Breath Tests in Minnesota -- Twice

-Minnesota's old breath test machine (the Intoxilyzer 5000EN) had a host of problems that came along with it . . . but they were problems that were hard to uncover, and even harder to prove in court.
-That's why we went into federal court to compel the manufacturer to release the source code to the instrument, in a format that our experts could review.
-While we were doing that, we compelled the state crime lab to release all of their communications with the manufacturer regarding the instrument.
+Minnesota's old breath test machine (the Intoxilyzer 5000EN) had a host of problems that came along with it.
+They were problems that were hard to uncover, and even harder to prove in court.
+That's why we went into federal court to urge the manufacturer to release the source code to the instrument, in a format that our experts could review.
+While we were accomplishing that, we compelled the state crime lab to release all of their communications with the manufacturer regarding the instrument.
 After countless late nights reviewing documents and filing motions, we found the "smoking gun," namely, proof that the Intoxilyzer was reporting breath test samples as "deficient" (and treating the driver as though they had refused to submit to the test) instead of accurately reporting the final results.
 Worse, we found out that the State knew about this error, and was trying to cover it up.
 At the end of the day, Minnesota was forced to toss the Intoxilyzer out the window, after years of not conducting breath tests at all due to uncertainties regarding whether or not the results were even admissible in court.

 The game has changed in Minnesota, especially for breath tests.
 We're winning cases for our clients because of how well we understand all of the shortcomings that cause problems for breath tests.
 In fact, we've won cases with breath test results as high as 0.18, and not by getting the test thrown out on a constitutional issue.
 We're winning these cases because nobody -- we repeat, nobody -- understands these issues in Minnesota better than the attorneys of Ramsay Law Firm.
 We literally wrote the playbook when it comes to fighting breath tests.